paisan/AC-Aviation/source/GMM/Management_Personnel.rst

 :ref:`Yothin T.`

-Material and Logistic reports directly to the :ref:`Maintenance Manager` and has duties and responsible to:
+Material and Logistic reports directly to the :ref:`Maintenance Director` and has duties and responsible to:

 a) Store and issue in order to support aircraft maintenance

 b) Co-ordinate with user in order to ensured that materials are adequately provided to support aircraft maintenance activities.